Talking can help.

 - How is Let’s Talk different from counseling?

 - What happens in a Let’s Talk session?

 Let’s Talk is brief consultation that is available to all current graduate and undergraduate students at Notre Dame.
 It is confidential and completely free.
 Just walk-in during the times listed below because no appointments are necessary!
 Let’s Talk is a place where you can talk about concerns and receive expert suggestions about solutions and resources or just have someone who listens well and can offer support.
 No topic is off limits, but common concerns include:

 When is Let’s Talk?

-Let’s Talk is will available for the Fall 2016 semester.
+Let’s Talk is available for the Spring 2017 semester.
 If you would like a Let’s Talk consultation during finals week or senior week, feel free to call Megan Brown, Let’s Talk Coordinator, at 574-631-7336 to arrange a consultation at one of the Let’s Talk sites.

 Thursday at 11-noon at Coleman Morse – Room 229

 Friday at 3 – 4 pm Fitzpatrick Hall – Room 258

 - It is a brief consultation (approximately 15 minutes)